Namecheap Private Email DNS records for domains on Namecheap Hosting nameservers

 Allow up to 30 minutes for the records to propagate and check the work of your mail service.

 TXT record (text record) is a type of resource record in the Domain Name System (DNS) used to provide the ability to associate some arbitrary and unformatted text with a host or other name, such as human-readable information about a server, network, data center, and other accounting information.
-SPF and DKIM records are set up as TXT ones, and provide other mail servers a way to verify if the email was sent from authorized my domain's owner mail server (SPF), and whether it wasn't changed from the moment the message had left the initial mail server (DKIM).
-These records do not affect receiving emails to the domain they are set up for.
+SPF and DKIM records are set up as the TXT ones, and they provide other mail servers a way to verify if the email was sent from a mail server authorized by the domain owner (SPF), and whether it wasn't changed from the moment the message had left the initial mail server (DKIM).
+These records do not affect email delivery to the domain they are set up for.

 SRV record (service record) is a specification of data in the Domain Name System defining the location, i.e. the hostname and port number, of servers for specified services.

-Once done, do not forget to create the email box using this guide.
+Once done, do not forget to create an email box using this guide.

 That's it!